solacerxt/Saving-System_Unity/README.md

 ```
 and use `StorableBox<Language>` for this purpose, without adding new stuctures to store other primitives

-However, you don't need to define this structure, there is already a built-in `SBox<T>`.
+However, you don't need to define this structure manually, there is already a built-in `SBox<T>`.

 Moreover, you can use special methods for this, such as:
 #### Saving